 PostgreSQL roles can be a single role, or they can function as a group of roles.

-A user is a role with the ability to login (the role has the LOGIN
+A user is a role with the ability to log in (the role has the LOGIN

 attribute).
 Because all roles Cloud SQL creates have the LOGIN

-attribute, Cloud SQL uses the terms "role" and "user" interchangeably.
+attribute, Cloud SQL uses the terms role and user interchangeably.

 However, if you create a role with the psql

-client, it does not necessarily
+client, the role does not

-have the LOGIN
+necessarily have the LOGIN

 attribute.